Documentation

 • ping?: boolean default: true

-Whether to send a payload at the end to get the latency of the server.
+Whether to send a payload at the end to measure the server latency.
 If false, the latency field will be null.

 • throwOnParseError?: boolean default: true

-Whether to skip JSON parsing.
-Useful if you only want the raw text response.
-If true, the status field to be undefined.
+Whether to parse the JSON status field.
+Useful to disable when you only need the raw plaintext response.
+If false, the status field will be null.

 • ServerStatus